 International: A tournament open to players from any federation, for FIDE rating.
-Title norms are typically available as well.
+Title norms are often available as well.
 Entry may be restricted to players with a certain minimum rating.

 International Arbiter (IA): The highest title for arbiters, allowing them to supervise all FIDE-rated events.
 It can be earned by FIDE Arbiters achieving four IA norms.

 International Master (IM): The second-highest playing title that can be earned in chess.
 It can be earned as a direct title, but typically requires a player to achieve three IM norms and a 2400 Elo rating.

 International Organizer (IO): The title allowing a person to be Chief Organizer of an official FIDE event.
 It requires three organizer norms, attending a seminar, and passing an exam.

 Interference: Placing a piece in between one enemy piece and another enemy piece that defends it on a rank, file, or diagonal.
 Also see Novotný.

 Intermediate move: A reply to an opponent’s threat that takes higher priority, forcing them to respond.
 Usually a check or capture, these moves can be unexpected and win immediately.

 Intermezzo: See: Intermediate Move.
 (Italian)